RevisionTen/cms/README.md

 Install the default roles with the command `bin/console cms:install:roles`.

-Create an admin user with the command: `bin/console cms:user:create`,
+Create an admin user with the command: `bin/console cms:user:create`.

 You will be mailed a QR-code that you need for logging in.